pinobatch/numism/docs/nes_coins.md

 8.
 9.
 10.
-11.
+11. Second $2002 read in vblank has bit 7 false
 12.
 13.
 14. Branching between $FFxx and $00xx wraps correctly
-    (Because of bugs in No$nes and PocketNES that can crash the test, this checks whether coin 4 passed first.)
+    (Because of NESticle, No$nes, and PocketNES behaviors that can crash the test, this checks whether coins 4 and 11 passed first.)
 15.
 16.
 17.